 2 oz organic witch hazel

-10 – 15 drops essential oils, a combo of mint and lemon as a pick me up, or lavender and mint as a calming scent – feel free to experiment with your favorite scent.
+10 – 15 drops essential oils, a combination of mint and lemon works well as a pick me up, lavender and mint as a calming scent – feel free to experiment with your favorite oils.

-Alternately you can place essential oils in a diffuser and freshen your rooms that way.
+Alternately, place essential oils in a diffuser and freshen your rooms that way.
 Just be sure to use high-quality pure oils that don’t contain fillers and added chemicals or you are defeating the purpose.
-Here is where I get my hands down favorite kind.
+Here is where I buy all of my essential oils.

 Always use caution when using or diffusing or spraying essential oils around pets.
 Consult with your veterinarian.

-It calls for three basic ingredients you can find at any larger grocery store in the laundry aisle.
-And just in case you want to go even more old school and make your own washing soda I found the recipe for you to do just that!
-Pretty cool, right?
-The borax used in this recipe is also great for combating ants.
+The Borax used in this recipe is also great for combating ants.
 There is some discussion about the safety of Borax, a natural ingredient so I thought I’d link you to this article, to allow you to make an informed decision.
 Personally, I’m cool with it, though.

 Stinky washer?
 That won’t an issue at your house if you add vinegar to every load and letting your washer air out after.

-After using plastic dryer balls for some time, I discovered wool dryer balls and haven’t looked back.
-I love that I can add a few drops of essential oils to the wool kind for lovely smelling clothes.
+After using plastic dryer balls for a while, I discovered wool dryer balls and haven’t looked back.
+I love that I can add a few drops of essential oils to them for lovely smelling clothes.

-If you are interested in creating a clean and easy version of Oxyclean laundry booster, I have found a great recipe here.
+If you are interested in creating a clean and easy version of OxyClean laundry booster, it’s super easy to create your own.
+I have found a great recipe here.

-As promised, none of the recipes are difficult or time-consuming.
+None of these recipes are difficult or time-consuming.
 They all work exceptionally well and will not only save you money and time but might have you breathing a little easier as well.
-I don’t know about you, but after reading far too many labels with chemicals I cannot pronounce, I prefer knowing exactly what goes into my cleaning supplies.
+After reading far too many labels with chemicals I cannot pronounce, I love knowing exactly what is in my cleaning supplies.